nirajvnec/testLTC/README.md

 using System.Windows.Threading;
 using Microsoft.Practices.CompositeUI;

+using System;
+using System.Windows;
+using System.Windows.Threading;
+using Microsoft.Practices.CompositeUI;

 public static class ExceptionHandler
 {
+    private static Exception lastException;

     public static void Initialize()
     {
         // Subscribe to the DispatcherUnhandledException event